gregorkokk/neovim_configuration/README.md

 ### Prerequisites

-- Neovim 0.9.0 or higher
+- Neovim version 0.10.0 or higher
 - Git
 - Node.js and npm (for LSP servers)
 - A nerdfont for proper icons (optional but recommended)